Become a Global Business Leader

 Classes are taught by GEM faculty, visiting professors from top universities worldwide, and top business professionals.
 Most of the permanent faculty is engaged in applied research.
 Their teaching links theory to practice through authentic business cases.
 Their diverse cultural and international background gives a strong international dimension to the program.

 Live Business Cases

 During this program, participants will have the opportunity to become real-life business developers by exploring a Live Business Case provided by companies working in partnerships with the MSc Business Development program.
-The work students do on the Live Business Case is closely linked to the International Study Residency.
-Students will work in groups, delving deeply into their cases during the seven months from October to June under the supervision of a GGSB coach.
+The work students do on the Live Business Case is closely linked to the Study Trip.
+Students will work in groups, delving deeply into their cases during the seven months from October to June under the supervision of a GEM coach.

 The Live Business Cases are launched by a briefing given by the company.

 - Looking at business development and management issues from an integrated, holistic perspective,

 - Provide students with a final opportunity to apply learning from the material, courses and lectures that they have studied.

 At the conclusion of the Live Business Case, students will be able to: